replicatedhq/docs/docs/distributing-an-application/installing.md

 [Continue with an airgapped install](/distributing-an-application/airgapped-installations)

 ### Kubernetes Install
-Replicated can be installed to a Kubernetes cluster.
+{{< version version="2.6.0" >}} Replicated can be installed to a Kubernetes cluster.
 This requires a provisioned Kubernetes cluster and the application release to be installed must include Kubernetes YAML.

 [Continue with a Kubernetes install](/distributing-an-application/installing-on-kubernetes)

 ### Docker Swarm Install
-Replicated can be installed with a Swarm cluster.
+{{< version version="2.7.0" >}} Replicated can be installed with a Swarm cluster.
 This doesn't require any additional setup, but the application YAML must be written as Swarm services and the machines must be capable of running Docker 1.13.1 or newer.

 [Continue with a Swarm install](/distributing-an-application/installing-with-swarm)